Non-native invasive species can:

 The development of policy and legislation in relation to the environment is one of the areas that falls under the devolved administrations;

 - Wales: covered by the Wildlife & Countryside Act but with separate amendments

 - Northern Ireland: covered by the Wildlife and Natural Environment Act (Northern Ireland) 2011.
 This includes a provision for the ban on sale of animal and plant species listed in Schedule 9, as specified in an order issued by Northern Ireland Executive Department of the Environment.
-At the present time it is not clear whether any such order has been made
+At the present time no species have be identified for the ban on sale

 - Scotland: a new Wildlife and Natural Environment Act (Scotland) 2011 is now in force making it illegal to plant any non-native plant in the wild in Scotland